 “I’ll be there in five minutes.”
 Mort told him.
 A second later, he switched the phone off, placing it back in his pocket.
 With a final glance at the mugger, he left, leaving the cooling corpse and the purse behind in the empty alleyway.

 Mort opened the simple thin metal and paper door, stepped through the creaking doorway and into the room that he called his interview office, only to find a young man wearing a grey hoodie was sitting at the opposite side of his desk with his back to him.
 The hood was up over his head and his elbows were resting impatiently on the wooden surface.

 “Oh.”
 He said with surprise.
 “How did you get in here?”

 “I was let in.”
 The hooded man explained simply, not turning at all to greet the man behind him.

 “By your butler, I believe he was.”
 The man told him.

 “Ah.”
 Mort muttered.
-“Well, if you don’t mind, I have a meeting with an interviewee in this room, so if you wouldn’t mind kindly...”
+“Well, if you don’t mind, I have a meeting with an applicant in this room, so if you wouldn’t mind kindly...”

 Mort looked puzzled.
-Then he snapped his finger in realisation.
+Then he snapped his fingers in realisation.